Nemo iudex in causa sua: History

-Since then, the rule against bias has been recognised as a fundamental tenet of natural justice in the common law tradition and a cornerstone of constitutionalism.
+Since then, according to Adrian Vermeule, this rule against bias has been recognised as a fundamental tenet of natural justice in the common law tradition and a cornerstone of constitutionalism, although Vermeule characterizes it as "an exaggerated and misleading half-truth".
 The maxim has been invoked by the United States Supreme Court in various cases, such as the 1798 case Calder v.
 Bull ("a law that makes a man a Judge in his own cause ... is against all reason and justice") and the 1974 case Arnett v.
 Kennedy ("we might start with a first principle: '[N]o man shall be a judge in his own cause.'
 Bonham's Case, 8 Co.
 114a, 118a, 77 Eng.
 Rep. 646, 652 (1610)").